Navigation

 What are the alternatives to local anaesthesia?

-You may have general anaesthesia, which is when you're asleep during the operation.
-This isn’t as safe as local anaesthesia and you may take longer to recover afterwards.
+You may have general anaesthesia instead.
+This is when you're asleep during the operation.
+Having general anaesthesia isn’t as safe as local anaesthesia and you may take longer to recover afterwards.
 But you may prefer to be unconscious during your procedure.
 You can discuss your options with your anaesthetist or surgeon.

 If you don’t want to stay awake for a procedure but are having a local anaesthetic, you may be able to have a sedative.
-This means you’re in a sleep-like state but not unconscious.
+This means you’re in a sleep-like state but won’t be unconscious.

 After surgery, you may be able to have other painkilling medicines, such as morphine.
 You may have morphine into a vein through an intravenous drip which you can control yourself.
 This is called patient-controlled analgesia (PCA).